cpknight/Paro/content/PARO-RC1-Beta-Testing-Agreement.md

-_This is the Revision "A" text of the Paro Beta Testing Agreement - participants in the Paro beta testing program will electronically sign a copy of this agreement prior to any Paro devices being shipped.
+_This is the Revision "B" text of the Paro Beta Testing Agreement - participants in the Paro beta testing program will electronically sign a copy of this agreement prior to any Paro devices being shipped.
 Questions may be directed to [chris@cpknight.io](mailto:chris@cpknight.io)._

 ## Paro Beta Testing Agreement